MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-item-statistics.md

     ---
 # Service Item Statistics
-In the **Service Item Statistics** window, you can see up\-to\-date information about the usage, invoiced amounts, and profit regarding the particular service item.
+In the **Service Item Statistics** window, you can see up-to-date information about the usage, invoiced amounts, and profit regarding the particular service item.

 ## General FastTab
  Use this FastTab to see information about the following service ledger entry types: